tarantool/tarantool/changelogs/unreleased/global-names.md

   unique in the replicaset.
 The instance name is displayed in `box.info.name`.
   Names of other replicas in the same replicaset are visible in `box.info.replication[id].name` (gh-5029).

+* Instance at rebootstrap can change its UUID while keeping its numeric ID if it has the same non-empty instance name (gh-5029).